akarlinsky/world_mortality/README.md

 The monthly numbers for Serbia are not used because we prefer the weekly numbers from EuroStat.

 Statistical Office of the Rebublic of Serbia: https://www.stat.gov.rs/en-us/oblasti/stanovnistvo/rodjeni-i-umrli/

+### Tunisia (monthly)

+Tunisia data for 2020 appear incomplete.
+We do not include it for now.

+Tunisia National Institute of statistics Monthly Bulletin: http://www.ins.tn/en/publication/statistics-monthly-bulletin-november-2020